vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 There are many such good intents badly designed in meson.
 To be sure however, I understand that build systems are complex, and requires an enormous effort and community to get it right.
 My ranting is in no way an attempt to throw shade at *meson*.
-I appreciate that I managed to get to build an artefact out of an ad hoc project structure using *meson* and that is fricking cool.
+I appreciate that I managed to build an artefact out of an ad hoc project structure using *meson* and that is fricking cool.

 In summary, my hunt for a perfect build system for C/C++ projects is not over.
-I really hoped that `meson` would be it.
+I really hoped that `meson` could be it.
 Unfortunately it is not because imo it violates the `principle of least surprise` step after step after a mere few steps of using it.

-For a harried developer who just wants to build software, that is increasingly becoming complex, `meson` just adds more complexity for no good reason (that my attention deficited mind can comprehend).
+For a harried developer who just wants to build software, that is increasingly becoming complex, `meson` adds complexity for no good reason (that my attention deficited mind can comprehend).

 ## Epilog
 To be able to override the default compiler that *meson* uses, one must